singer-io/getting-started/README.md

 Soon, the Stitch Platform will be able to run *your* streamers.
-You'll submit your code, along with a manifest describing how to run it, and we'll do the rest - configuration, hardware provisioning, scheduling, monitoring, and bookmark handling.
+You'll submit your code, along with a manifest describing how to run it, and we'll do the rest - configuration, hardware provisioning, scheduling, monitoring, and state handling.
 If you'd like to participate in the closed beta of the Platform, contact us in our [Slack channel]